-Pursuant to the requirement under Section 134(3) of the Companies Act 2013 inrelation to the Annual Financial Statements for the Financial Year 2015-2016 yourDirectors confirm that:
+Pursuant to the requirement under Section 134(3) of the Companies Act 2013 inrelation to the Annual Financial Statements for the Financial Year 2020-21 your Directorsconfirm that:

-a) The Financial Statements of the Company - comprising of the Balance Sheet as at 31stMarch 2016 and the Statement of Profit & Loss for the year ended on that date havebeen prepared on a going concern basis following applicable accounting standards and thatno material departures have been made from the same;
+a) The Financial Statements of the Company - comprising of the Balance Sheet as at 31stMarch 2021 and the Statement of Profit & Loss for the year ended on that date havebeen prepared on a going concern basis following applicable accounting standards and thatno material departures have been made from the same;

-b) Accounting policies selected were applied consistently and the judgments andestimates related to the financial statements have been made on a prudent and reasonablebasis so as to give a true and fair view of the state of affairs of the Company as at 31stMarch 2016 and of the profit of the Company for the year ended on that date; and
+b) Accounting policies selected were applied consistently and the judgments andestimates related to the financial statements have been made on a prudent and reasonablebasis so as to give a true and fair view of the state of affairs of the Company as at31st March 2021 and of the loss of the Company for the year ended on that date; and

-c) Proper and sufficient care has been taken for maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.
+c) Proper and sufficient care has been taken for maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 e) Proper systems have been devised to ensure compliance with the provisions of allapplicable laws and that systems were adequate and operating effectively.

-which affect the financial position ofthe Company.
-Based on the internal financialcontrol framework and compliance systems established in the Company the work performed byStatutory Internal Secretarial Auditors and reviews performed by the management and/orrelevant Audit and other Committees of the Board your Board is of the opinion that theCompany's internal financial controls were adequate and working effectively during financial year 2015-16.
+which affect the financial position of the Company.
+Based on the internal financialcontrol framework and compliance systems established in the Company the work performed byStatutory Internal Secretarial Auditors and reviews performed by the management and/orrelevant Audit and other Committees of the Board your Board is of the opinion that theCompany's internal financial controls were adequate and working effectively duringfinancial year 2020-21..